Max Mapes Ellis

 Max Mapes Ellis, (December 3, 1887 - August 26, 1953) was an American physiologist.
 He was married to the American ichthyologist Marion Durbin Ellis (1887-1972) in 1909.

 Early life and career

-Ellis was the son of Horace and Grace V. Ellis.
-He was born in Lawrence, Indiana and grew up in West Lafayette, Indiana.
-He graduated from Vincennes University in 1907 where he was a member of Sigma Pi fraternity and received his PhD in 1909 from Indiana University.
-In 1908 he was a delegate to Sigma Pi’s first National Congress.
-After graduation he became an Assistant Professor of Biology in charge of the Zoological Department at the University of Colorado at Boulder in Boulder, Colorado.
+Ellis, born in Lawrence, Indiana, and raised in West Lafayette, Indiana, was the son of Horace and Grace V. Ellis.
+He completed his undergraduate studies at Vincennes University in 1907, where he was an active member of the Sigma Pi fraternity.
+In 1908, he attended Sigma Pi's inaugural National Congress as a delegate.
+Subsequently, Ellis earned his PhD from Indiana University in 1909.
+Following his graduation, he assumed the role of assistant professor of biology, overseeing the zoological department at the University of Colorado at Boulder, situated in Boulder, Colorado.

 In 1909 he was published in The Journal of Experimental Zoology for his experimentation with tadpoles.

-As aa young man, Ellis also served in the National Guard for four years for Indiana and then Idaho rising to the rank of sergeant.
+As a young man, Ellis also served in the National Guard for four years for Indiana and then Idaho rising to the rank of sergeant.